 If you are menstruating, then it’s important to check your progesterone and estradiol levels during days 19-21 of your cycle.
 At this point in your cycle progesterone most likely will be the highest and the ratio above applies.

 I would suggest that you check your progesterone and estrogen levels multiple times per month.
 It’s very difficult to get an accurate reading if you randomly check your progesterone levels, with the exception after menopause.
-In menopause you are not ovulating and its ok to check progesterone and estrogen any time.
+In menopause, you are not ovulating and its ok to check progesterone and estrogen at any time.

 #3.
 Serum levels may not be the most accurate way to test your progesterone levels

 Much like other hormones in your body, serum levels may not be the absolute best way to check what is really happening in your body.
 I generally recommend you start with serum levels first because they are easy to order and insurance will almost always cover the test.
-However, you may need to make sure that you doctor codes the forms correctly for insurance purposes.
+However, you may need to make sure that your doctor codes the forms correctly for insurance purposes.